Deriq-Qian-Dong/LGRe/README.md

 ```
 pip install -r requirements.txt
 ```
 We follow CEDR's data processing practices, and use [Robust04](https://trec.nist.gov/data/t13_robust.html) for example.
-After download this dataset, put in `data/robust04`.
+After download this dataset, put it in `data/robust04`.
 Many of files for training and evaluation are available in `data/robust`.

 **qrels**: a standard TREC-style query relevant file.
 Used for identifying relevant items for